fortran-lang/stdlib/doc/specs/stdlib_selection.md

 * `arg_select` is used to find the index of the k-th smallest entry of an array.
-In this case the input array is not modified, but the user must provide an input index array with the same size as `array`, having unique indices from `1:size(array)`, which is modified instead.
+In this case the input array is not modified, but the user must provide an input index array with the same size as `array`, having indices that are a permutation of `1:size(array)`, which is modified instead.
 On return the index array is modified such that `all(array(index(1:k)) <= array(index(k)))` and `all(array(k) <= array(k+1:size(array)))`.
 The user can optionally specify `left` and `right` indices to constrain the search